 Remco van der Kuijp

-Remco van der Kuijp is a PhD student at the Centre for the Arts in Society.
+Remco van der Kuijp is an external PhD candidate at the Leiden University Centre for the Arts in Society.

 G.B.
 Salm and A. Salm GBzn, architects in nineteenth century Amsterdam.
 Father and son Salm are responsible for an amazing amount and an amazing variety of buildings in Nineteenth Century Amsterdam.
 They changed the architectural face of Amsterdam significantly.
 Despite their significance only very little is known regarding their oeuvre, their ideas on style , their use of material, their network and their clients.
 Research is done on their position in the Dutch nineteenth century architectural debate.